 All school-sponsored dances will be approved by the building principal.
 Once a student or group leaves the dance, they will not be allowed back in.
 Out of district students that wish to attend, must come with a current Clarinda student and be pre-approved by Administration at least 48 hours in advance of the date of the event.
 A guest sign-up sheet will be posted in the office two weeks prior to the dance.
-Student's guests must be under 21 years of age.
+Student's guests must be under 21 years of age but no younger than 9th grade from Clarinda or any other school.